Focus on Energy empowers the people and businesses of Wisconsin to make smart energy decisions with enduring economic benefits.

 Focus on Energy is funded by Wisconsin’s investor-owned energy utilities, as required under Wis.
 Stat. § 196.374(2)(a), and participating municipal and electric cooperative utilities.

-As administrator of the Focus on Energy program, APTIM is responsible for overall contract management and coordination of program offerings, umbrella marketing and communication activities, utility coordination, and reporting to SEERA and the PSC.
+As administrator of the Focus on Energy program, APTIM is responsible for overall contract management and coordination of program solutions, umbrella marketing and communication activities, utility coordination, and reporting to SEERA and the PSC.

 WIPFLi serves as Focus on Energy’s fiscal agent.
 In a fiduciary capacity, it receives, distributes and accounts for statewide energy efficiency and renewable energy funds as directed under 2005 Wisconsin Act 141.